Dare to change, you'll never look back.

 Having worked in conveyancing since she was 19, Emma can imagine no other career that would give her the same enjoyment or satisfaction.

-Neil is a paralegal in our Litigation team and is our firm’s youngest employee.
-Despite having fractured his ankle on Day 1 at work, Neil has put in the hard work and dedication which has ensured his position at Chamberlains for over 2 years.
+Neil is a paralegal in our Litigation & Reconstruction team and is our firm’s youngest employee.
+Despite having fractured his ankle on Day 1 at work, Neil has put in the hard work and dedication which has ensured his position at Chamberlains for over 2 years and has seen him become a finalist in the Law Student of the Year category at the 2018 Australasian Law Awards.
 He assists the Litigation team with drafting correspondence and court documents, conducting research, preparing briefs and maintaining the team’s files.
 Neil can fluently speak 4 languages with Slovenian as his next mission, where he hopes to settle down one day.
 Aspiring to be a solicitor, Neil is set to graduate with a Bachelor of Law (Honours) from The Australian National University at the end of 2018.

-Sanaz is a paralegal in our Property & Construction team.
+Sanaz is a paralegal in our Litigation & Reconstruction team.
 Known for her wity sense of humour and a plethora of catchphrases that she has introduced around the office over the past year, she has become a beloved member of our firm.
-She assists the Property & Construction team with conducting research, filing documents and drafting correspondence.
+She assists the team with conducting research, filing documents and drafting correspondence.
 Sanaz is set to graduate with a double degree in Bachelor of Law (Honours) and Bachelor of Arts at the end of 2019.